awebdevguy/quijokes/README.md

 A web app with a robot that tells random tacky jokes.

+The jokes are grabbed by using a joke api.

-It uses the system's voice synthesis.
+It then uses the system's voice synthesis to tell the joke.

+The jokes have captions as on some tablets the voice synthesis does not work, both ios and android systems.